 The Persian Empire was, at its height, the largest empire in the world.
-It stretched from modern-day Turkey all the way to India, and its influence was felt throughout the known world.
+It stretched from Asia Minor to modern-day Pakistan, and its influence was felt throughout the known world.

 The Persians were a proud and powerful people, and their king, Xerxes I, was determined to add Greece to his empire.